BRAIN-TO/GIRFReco.jl/paper.md

 ## Required Inputs

-__GIRFReco.jl__ requires raw MR (k-space) data (in [ISMR]MRD format [@inati_ismrm_2017]) of the following scans as input:
+`GIRFReco.jl` requires raw MR (k-space) data (in [ISMR]MRD format [@inati_ismrm_2017]) of the following scans as input:

 1. Multi-echo Gradient-echo spin-warp (Cartesian) scan
     - at least two echo times (e.g., **TODO: xx and yy (water fat in-phase at 3T)**)
 2. Spiral scan
-    - single or multi-interleaf
+    - single or multi-interleave

-At the moment, the slice geometries of the Cartesian and spiral scans must match.
+At the moment, the slice geometries (thickness, field-of-view, and direction) of the Cartesian and spiral scans needs to be matched with each other.

 ## Overview of Components

-The following components are utilized within the spiral reconstruction pipeline of __GIRFReco.jl__ (Fig. 1), and separated into different (sub-)packages.
+The following components are utilized within the spiral reconstruction pipeline of `GIRFReco.jl` (Fig. 1), and separated into different (sub-)packages.

 1. Core iterative image reconstruction, using Julia package `MRIReco.jl`
     - CG-SENSE [@pruessmann_advances_2001] algorithm